ans92/TLAC/README.md

 | Ours (SLAC)  | 78.69  |
 | **Ours (TLAC)**  |  **83.44** |

+## Installation

+For installation and other package requirements, please follow the instructions detailed in [INSTALL.md](https://github.com/ans92/TLAC/blob/main/docs/INSTALL.md).

 ## Citation

 If you find this work helpful for your research, please consider citing: